Mette Towley Talks Buzz Cuts, Beauty, and Life After ‘Lemon’

 As a dancer who has gone viral, how do you feel about the “In My Feelings” Challenge?
 Have you done it, publicly or privately?

 I love watching them.
 I think one of the most amazing things about dance and the social-media landscape is that it is really pulling people together.
 I think we need more unity, more people moving their bodies, expressing themselves.
 And when people freak the challenge and do it in their own way!
 It’s just awesome.
 I was actually at a benefit at the Apollo last weekend and Jamie Foxx and I did it on stage together and it was really fun.
 I almost forgot the challenge entirely because I was just so happy to be there.
 Is there a new one?
 We need the Live Boldly Challenge.
-I need to come up with something … [Editor’s note: Towley later blessed guests with an impromptu “In My Feelings” Challenge performance.]
+I need to come up with something … [Editor’s note: Towley later blessed guests with an impromptu “In My Feelings” Challenge performance wearing Dion Lee.]

 What are you listening and dancing to right now?